syncfusion-content/flutter-docs/Flutter/range-slider/right-to-left.md

 ---
 layout: post
 title: RTL feature in Syncfusion Flutter Range Slider | Syncfusion
-description: This section explains about how to render the range slider in RTL direction.
+description: This section explains about how to render the Flutter range slider in right to left direction using Directionality widget.
 platform: Flutter
 control: SfRangeSlider
 documentation: ug